==============================================================================

 posted sigh proudly boasts of the National and State Champion

 "Slippery Elm".
-While the tree clearly posses the white and red
+While the tree clearly posses the white

 banded bark layers characteristic of American Elm.
 Oops.
 Fortunately